10 Famous Vietnamese Musicians in the 20th Century

 Van Cao Composer.
 Photo: Bao dien tu Dan Sinh

-Belonging to a generation of pioneering musicians, Van Cao composed romantic songs Ben Xuan (Spring Wharf), Suoi Mo (Dreamy Stream), etc., which left a mark in the history of modern music in Vietnam.
+Belonging to a generation of pioneering musicians, Van Cao composed romantic songs Ben Xuan (Spring Wharf), Suoi Mo (Dreamy Stream), etc., which left a mark on the history of modern music in Vietnam.

 After joining the Viet Minh, Van Cao wrote Tien Quan Ca, Truong Ca Song Lo (Lo River Long Song), Tien Ve Hanoi (Going to Hanoi), etc., becoming a typical musician of the resistance music genre.

-In addition, he also has a number of famous literary works such as One Night in Hanoi, Leaves, Forest Road, Ai Ve Kinh Bac (Who Back The North)…
+In addition, he has several famous literary works, such as One Night in Hanoi, Leaves, Forest Road, and Ai Ve Kinh Bac (Who Backs The North).

 Some Love Songs of Van Cao.

 In 1996, Van Cao was awarded the Ho Chi Minh Prize in the first round of awards.
-He was also awarded by the government with many medals, including the First-class Resistance Medal, the Third-class Independence Medal, and the Ho Chi Minh First-class Medal.
+The government also awarded him many medals, including the First-class Resistance Medal, the Third-class Independence Medal, and the Ho Chi Minh First-class Medal.

-With his great contributions to the country, the late musician Van Cao deserves everyone’s affection.
+With his significant contributions to the country, the late musician Van Cao deserves everyone’s affection.

 3. An Thuyen Musician